Back to PART 1 & 6 Complaints

 (ii) the Applicant's Initial Submissions Document is numbered 4 in the above list of documents; and

-(iv) the evidence "Exhibit A" within document numbered 8 in the above list of documents;
+(iii) the evidence "Exhibit A" within document numbered 8 in the above list of documents;

 hereinafter referred to as Crucial Evidence, could readily convince a fair-minded observer to conclude that dishonest Fabricated Evidence and Lies were in fact provided as evidence to the Q1363-23 hearing by the Property Manager (PM), who represented the Respondents.